SpikeInterface/spikeinterface/doc/how_to/inter_session_alignment.rst

 If motion correction has already been performed, it is possible to reuse the previously computed peaks and peak locations, avoiding the need for re-computation.
-We will use the special function `align_sessions_after_motion_correction()` for this case.
+We will use the special function` `align_sessions_after_motion_correction()`` for this case.

-Critically, the last preprocessing step prior to inter-session alignment should be motion correction, so the correction for inter-session displacement will be **added directly to the motion correction**.
+Critically, the last preprocessing step prior to inter-session alignment should be motion correction.
+This ensures the correction for inter-session alignment will be **added directly to the motion correction**.
 This is beneficial as it avoids interpolating the data (i.e. shifting the traces) more than once.

 .. admonition:: Warning